eslint/rfcs/designs/2026-custom-base-path/README.md

 ### `--base-path` with config lookup?

 Should `--base-path` be allowed when config lookup is enabled (i.e. neither `--config` nor `--no-config-lookup` is passed)?
-In that case, ESLint will search for a config file in a file's directory and its ancestors.
-This means that config files outside that line of search will not be considered, so that each file is required to have its associated config in an expected location.
+In that case, ESLint searches for a config file in a file's directory and its ancestors.
+This means that config files outside that line of search are not considered, so that each file is required to have its associated config in an expected location.
 In this setup, I'm not sure how `--base-path` would be useful.

 ## Help Needed